butlin/presentations/MEDI2101 practical wk 10.md

 #### MEDI2101 Cardiovascular and Respiratory System.
 ### Block 3: Cardiovascular and respiratory integration

-# Week 10, Practical: Exercise physiology
+# Week 10, Practical: Physiology in the diseased state
 <!-- ##### Dr Mark Butlin (PhD, BE, SFHEA) (he/him) -->

 Macquarie Medical School, Faculty of Medicine, Health and Human Sciences<br>Macquarie University.
 On the land of the Wallumattagal clan of the Dharug Nation.